Perspective | Trump’s bizarre post-election behavior isn’t a tantrum or a coup. It’s fan service.

 But as Robert De Niro, a frequent star of those movies, recently noted: The mobsters he played had a fundamental, if perverse, sense of character.
 “I’d like to think in all of those parts, there’s a certain dignity somewhere buried in there, that I don’t think a person like Trump — I know he doesn’t have,” he told MSNBC’s Ari Melber earlier this week.
 “There’s no center.”

-Trump’s refusal to concede to President-elect Joe Biden has made it dismally clear that his administration was its own movie all along, with its own central protagonist, allies-turned-nemeses and controlling mythology — not to mention an ardent audience that followed each machination with breathless anticipation.
+Trump’s refusal on Friday to concede — or even acknowledge that Arizona and Georgia had been called for President-elect Joe Biden hours earlier — has made it dismally clear that his administration was its own movie all along, with its own central protagonist, allies-turned-nemeses and controlling mythology, not to mention an ardent audience that followed each machination with breathless anticipation.

 In other words: As petulant, authoritarian and dishonest as they are, Trump’s efforts to sabotage Biden’s transition are most usefully understood not as petty monkey-wrenching, or even as a coup, but as brand extension.